oat-im/pulsenet-udp/CPP-MANUAL.md

 * Use `[[nodiscard("Handle this result!
 Failure to do so is a bug.")]]` on the function signature to enforce compile-time checking.
 * NEVER signal errors via `bool`, `nullptr`, magic integers, or `std::optional`.

 This is a modern C++ codebase.
-If you’re trying to sneak in failure signaling via weak types, you’re writing legacy garbage.
+If you're trying to sneak in failure signaling via weak types, you're writing legacy garbage.

 ---